-The compliance officer who receives a complaint may assign another compliance officer to investigate and resolve the complaint.
-The compliance officer shall promptly notify the complainant and respondent, if applicable, if another compliance officer is assigned to the complaint.
+The compliance officer who receives a complaint may assign or otherwise designate another compliance officer to investigate and resolve the complaint. -The compliance officer shall promptly notify the complainant and respondent, if applicable, if another compliance officer is designated assigned to investigate the complaint.

-In no instance shall a compliance officer be assigned to a complaint in which he/she has a bias or conflict of interest that would prohibit him/her from fairly investigating or resolving the complaint.
-Any complaint against a compliance officer or that raises a concern about the compliance officer's ability to investigate the complaint fairly and without bias shall be filed with the Superintendent or designee who shall determine how the complaint will be investigated.
+In no instance shall a compliance officer be designated assigned to investigate a complaint if in which he/she is mentioned in the complaint or has a bias or conflict of interest that would prohibit him/her from fairly investigating or resolving the complaint.
+Any complaint filed against or implicating a compliance officer may or that raises a concern about the compliance officer's ability to investigate the complaint fairly and without bias shall be filed with the Superintendent or designee who shall determine how the complaint will be investigated.

-The Superintendent or designee shall ensure that employees assigned to investigate and resolve complaints receive training and are knowledgeable about the laws and programs at issue in the complaints to which they are assigned.
-Training provided to such employees shall cover current state and federal laws and regulations governing the program, applicable processes for investigating and resolving complaints, including those alleging unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), applicable standards for reaching decisions on complaints, and appropriate corrective measures.
-Assigned employees may have access to legal counsel as determined by the Superintendent or designee.
+The Superintendent or designee shall ensure that employees designated assigned to investigate and resolve complaints receive training and are knowledgeable about the laws and programs for at issue in the complaints to which they are assigned to investigate.
+Training provided to such designated employees shall include cover current state and federal laws and regulations governing the program, applicable processes for investigating and resolving complaints, including those involving alleged alleging unlawful discrimination, (such as discriminatory harassment, intimidation, or bullying), applicable standards for reaching decisions on complaints, and appropriate corrective measures.
+Designated Assigned employees may have access to legal counsel as determined by the Superintendent or designee.